wolf1128/03-office-queue/assets/mockups/Documents/BE-Doc-Sprint0.md

 * If two or more queues have the same number of customers, it selects the customer with the shortest estimated service time.

 ### Error Responses:
-- **400 Bad Request**: If required parameters are missing or invalid.
+- **404 Not Found:** If the parameter officerID is missing.
+- **422 Unprocessable Entity:** If the parameter officerID less than or equal to 0, or is not an integer.
-- **500 Internal Server Error**: If there is an issue processing the request.
+- **503 Internal Server Error:** If there is an issue processing the request.

 ## Data Models
 ### Service